top of page

 How to Know Which Engineered Drawings You Need

-Before ordering your steel building:
+Before ordering your steel building, follow these steps:

-1. Contact your local building department to confirm drawing requirements
+1. Contact your local building department to confirm drawing requirements.

-2. Talk with your building specialist at The NC Builders to match those requirements correctly
+2. Talk with your building specialist at The NC Builders to match those requirements correctly.

 Choosing the right engineered drawings from the beginning saves time, money, and frustration.